 Aliens: Nightmare Asylum

-One of the best examples of the expanded universe that appeared in the wake of the first two Alien films, this gets to the essential core of Doom’s premise—you’re alone, off Earth, just survive somehow.
+One of the best examples of the expanded universe that appeared in the wake of the first two Alien films, this graphic novel gets to the essential core of Doom’s premise—you’re alone, off Earth, just survive somehow.
 In Nightmare Asylum we join Sergeant Wilks and a woman named Billie on board a ship that’s fleeing an Alien infestation back home.
 We get all the classic Aliens themes that were themselves so obviously influential on games like Doom—claustrophobic corridors, morally-questionable government projects, and of course the unstoppable beasts themselves.

 If you haven’t revisited the Alien universe in a while, this book is a great excuse to dive back in.

 The Last Days on Mars, directed by Ruairí Robinson

 Despite its excellent production values and stellar cast, 2013’s didn’t quite get the reception it perhaps deserved.
 The movie’s plot is a familiar one: A research team is nearing the end of their mission when an unexpected discovery changes everything.
 Despite some derivative story beats, there’s an entertaining and atmospheric Mars horror film hidden inside the otherwise standard issue setup.
 Most of this is down to the the incredible cast of actors they secured for the project.
 Liev Schreiber, Olivia Williams, and Elias Koteas bring talent and gravitas to the script and let you dwell, if only for a little while, in their horror story.